Independent and Dependent Samples In Exercises 5–8, classify the ... | Study Prep in Pearson+

 Dependent Samples

 Dependent samples, also known as paired samples, involve groups that are related or matched in some way.
-This typically occurs when the same subjects are measured under different conditions or at different times.
-An example is measuring the weight of individuals before and after a diet program, where the same individuals are involved in both measurements.
+This typically occurs when the same subjects are measured under different conditions, such as before and after a treatment.
+In the given question, the same workers' commute times are measured under two different transportation methods, making the samples dependent.

 Recommended video: